'Globe' Board Has Ambitious Plans for Volume 26

 "Right now, our fall lineup looks exciting," Takehara said.
 "We're going to publish a piece from Judge Charles Brower [of the Iran-United States Claims Tribunal in The Hague] who visited us last semester.
 The piece will cover the topics he discussed, although a bit more in-depth.
 Professor Jarrod Wong helped us get this piece, as he used to clerk for Judge Brower."

-The new volume will also include Professor Frank Gervurtz's report on Pacific McGeorge's Tahoe II Conference, a 2011 follow-up on the law school's leadership efforts to effect a globalization of the American legal education curriculum.
+The new volume will also include Professor Frank Gervurtz's report on McGeorge's Tahoe II Conference, a 2011 follow-up on the law school's leadership efforts to effect a globalization of the American legal education curriculum.

-Known as The Transnational Lawyer until 2006, "The Globe" is one of two student-run law reviews at Pacific McGeorge.
+Known as The Transnational Lawyer until 2006, "The Globe" is one of two student-run law reviews at McGeorge.
 Professor Steve McCaffrey is the publication's faculty advisor.
 Computer publishing specialist Pauline Rodriguez, who also works with the McGeorge Law Review, assists the board.